What Is the UN General Assembly?

 The assembly has made an effort in recent years to make its work more substantive and relevant.
 Resolution 59/313, adopted in 2005, established a more influential role for the assembly’s president by granting the position the power to propose debates and expanding the resources available to this office.
 In 2019, the assembly established an ad hoc working group dedicated to revitalizing and reporting on the efficacy of the General Assembly.

 At the same time, current Secretary-General António Guterres has called for broader action to improve the UN system.
 During the 2021 General Assembly session, he presented the Our Common Agenda report, which proposed sweeping actions to improve global cooperation, including by upgrading the United Nations.
-In 2024, the General Assembly is expected to hold a Summit of the Future that aims to create a so-called Pact for the Future that will “reinvigorate the multilateral system and make it fit for the challenges of today and tomorrow,” Guterres said
+In 2024, the General Assembly will hold a two-day Summit of the Future that aims to create a so-called Pact for the Future that will “reinvigorate the multilateral system and make it fit for the challenges of today and tomorrow,” Guterres said

 Have members ever been punished by the assembly?